Cargo Lashing and Securing Services in Vietnam

 • Verification of cargo weight and center of gravity

-• Coordination with crane, trailer and loading team
+• Review with crane, trailer and loading team

-For equipment shipment enquiries, please visit our Heavy Equipment Shipping from Vietnam page.
+For equipment shipment services, please visit our Heavy Equipment Shipping from Vietnam page.

 Lashing and Securing for Steel and Breakbulk Cargo

-Steel cargo and breakbulk cargo require careful stowage and securing to prevent shifting, contact damage, deformation or damage to the vessel.
-Steel structures, pipes, plates, coils, bundles and fabricated units may require dunnage, separation, chocking, chain lashing, wire lashing or other securing arrangements depending on cargo form and stowage location.
+Steel cargo and breakbulk cargo require careful stowage and securing to prevent shifting, rolling, contact damage, deformation or damage to the vessel.
+Steel structures, pipes, plates, coils, bundles and fabricated units may require dunnage, separation, chocking, chain lashing, wire lashing or welding-related securing work depending on cargo form and stowage location.

 For steel and breakbulk cargoes, key points include: